United States–China talks in Alaska: Impact

-Chinese state-owned media such as the Global Times and People's Daily described the talks as historic for marking a change in power relations between the two countries.
-This was due to the Chinese refusal to accept that the United States could, from the Chinese perspective, negotiate from a position of power.
-The Australian-American publication The Diplomat wrote that the Chinese were likely trying to permanently change America's negotiating posture with China by signaling that China would no longer accept any direct criticism and now demanded respect in the context of a new type of great power relations.
+An assessment by the International Institute for Strategic Studies said that compared to the Trump administration's policy towards China, the altercations during the meeting signaled the adoption of a more ideological and alliance-based approach from the Biden administration.
+In his book The Internationalists, Alexander Ward said Blinken's response to Yang reflected the administration's goal of highlighting the country's enduring capacity for global leadership.
+Elizabeth Economy said the administration's interim national security strategic guidance addressed many of Yang's criticisms, although she said it should be seen as a prelude to further action that the administration needed to take to repair the damage to America's global standing caused by the policies of the Trump administration.
 The conservative American publication The National Interest stated that China likely got the "wrong message" from the meeting by showing no recognition that the American negotiators were also representing the interests and concerns of America's allies.
 The Washington Post stated that the talks shattered any "illusions of a reset in U.S.-China relations" following the end of the Trump administration.

-In China, the talks increased anti-American nationalism with merchandise quoting statements made by Yang and Wang at the talks reportedly selling well.
+In China, state-owned media such as the Global Times and People's Daily described the talks as historic for marking a change in power relations between the two countries.
+This was due to the Chinese refusal to accept that the United States could, from the Chinese perspective, negotiate from a position of power.
+The Diplomat wrote that the Chinese were likely trying to permanently change America's negotiating posture with China by signaling that China would no longer accept any direct criticism and now demanded respect in the context of a new type of great power relations.
+The talks also increased anti-American nationalism with merchandise quoting statements made by Yang and Wang at the talks reportedly selling well.
+According to Christopher Marquis and Kunyuan Qiao, Yang's statement that his United States counterparts did "not have the qualification ... to speak to China from a position of strength" was celebrated by Chinese commentators as an example of China standing up to imperialists.

 The Alaska meeting was followed two days later by a visit to China from Russian foreign minister Sergey Lavrov, which was widely viewed as a sign of strengthening Chinese–Russian relations.
 The visit, which the Chinese framed as a response to US "encirclement," included a discussion of moving away from use of the US dollar in trade.